uswds/uswds/CONTRIBUTING.md

 another project without using the published version, you can use `npm link`.

-**Please note** that this use case is primarily useful if you're developing on the Web Design Standards locally and would like to see those changes in another project that is using them.
-Using `npm link` _should not be done_ if you are using a release version of the Web Design Standards.
+**Please note** that this use case is primarily useful if you're developing on the Draft Web Design Standards locally and would like to see those changes in another project that is using them.
+Using `npm link` _should not be done_ if you are using a release version of the Draft Web Design Standards.
 Please follow the `npm install` instructions above if you are using a release version.

 The following commands will link your local `web-design-standards` project to